Williamsburg Bray School reopens in dedication ceremony 250 years after closure

 Nothing more noble than honoring all of our ancestors by remembering: acknowledging a complex history

 The discovery of the Bray School building was the result of extensive research, spearheaded by Terry Meyers, Chancellor Professor Emeritus of English.
 Through joint efforts made by the City of Williamsburg, The Colonial Williamsburg Foundation, and William & Mary, the school was discovered to be in the Bray-Digges House.
 The school was found to be located within the structure through collaborations with the City of Williamsburg and The Colonial Williamsburg Foundation.
 In February of 2023, the building was carefully moved to Colonial Williamsburg.
 It has been undergoing renovations over the last 18 months, and its students have a complicated history.
-While the school contradicts the belief that all enslaved children were uneducated, it’s faith-based curriculum provided its pupils with an education that justified slavery and encouraged them to accept their assigned place in society.
+While the school contradicts the belief that all enslaved children were uneducated, its faith-based curriculum provided its pupils with an education that justified slavery and encouraged them to accept their assigned place in society.
 Despite this, some might have used their education to resist this line of thinking and its corresponding institutions.

 Virginia Senator Mamie Locke expanded on the students’ education in her remarks.
 “The enslaved had to be literate enough to at least read a catechism.
 This was the belief of Dr. Bray, as he used two of his organizations–The Society for Promoting Christian Knowledge, and The Society for the Propagation of the Gospel in Foreign Parts–to establish schools for African American children.
 Whether he believed as Horace Mann [who was an abolitionist known as the Father of Education] did or not, the establishment of the Bray School here in Williamsburg provided an opportunity for free and enslaved children to learn basic reading, writing, and skills from a faith-based curriculum.”
 The colonists believed it was their Christian duty to educate the enslaved peoples, who were from a “pagan” land and thus, needed to be brought into the Church of England.